 4. Social Listening

 Listening is just as important as communicating in social media.
 Social Listening is crucial to identifying and containing crises in time.
-It is best to use a social media management tool to track conversations about your brand, your products and related topics across all channels.
+It is best to use a tool to track conversations about your brand, your products and related topics across all channels.
 This has many other advantages besides crisis prevention.

 Our guide “Do you listen?
 The Social Media Monitoring Guide for Beginners” contains many valuable tips on how to listen properly in social networks.
 Download it now for free and learn how to use social media monitoring to generate leads and improve your customer service.